chen678/minix/README.md

 ```

 This will enable "Expert" mode in NetBSD's `build.sh`.
-And it will set `MKUPDATE`, `NOCLEANDIR` to yes to avoid repeated compile.
-Also `-T` option is set to use the toolchians that are previous built.
+And it will set `MKUPDATE`, `NOCLEANDIR` to `yes` to avoid repeated compile.
+Also `-T` option is set to use the toolchians that are previously built.

 ## Tuning
 In [x86_hdimage.sh](releasetools/x86_hdimage.sh), the variable `$JOBS` is set to `16`, indicating the maximum number
 of parallel task is 16.
 You can change this value to further speed-up building process.
 Normally, it shoule be the number of your
 logical processors.

+## Notes
+Since the toolchian contains `gcc-4`, which are compiled based on outdated C98.
+Using newer version of gcc to build `gcc-4` would have
+several issues.
+Related fixs are in [commit f66913](https://github.com/charlescao460/minix/commit/f66913f4a3d05c910d34343792be7199394487b8).